Football: Gomes suffers horror injury as Everton deny Tottenham long-awaited away win

 Spurs' Son Heung-min was shown a straight red card for his foul on the Portuguese international, but the injury was suffered as Gomes' momentum saw him crash into Serge Aurier.

-Everton were then left frustrated as Alli was not penalised for a handball inside his own area despite a lengthy delay for a VAR review.
+The injury to Gomes proved a turning point with Son visibly upset even before he was shown a red card.

-The injury to Gomes was the turning point with Son visibly upset even before he was shown a red card.
+"He (Son) is devastated and in tears," said Alli.
+"It's not his fault.
+Son is one of nicest people you've ever met.
+He can't even lift his head up, he's crying so much."

-And Tottenham failed to hold out for a first away win in the Premier League since January when substitute Tosun bulleted home a header from Luca Digne's cross during 12 minutes of time added due to VAR reviews and Gomes' injury.
+Tottenham manager Mauricio Pochettino said his club had the utmost sympathy for Gomes.

-"We feel very sorry," said Tottenham manager Mauricio Pochettino.
-"Was a really bad situaton, very bad luck how he landed in the action.
+"We feel very sorry," he said.
+"Was a really bad situation, very bad luck how he landed in the action.

 "We can only send our best wishes and (we are) devastated for the situation."